 Physical activity can contribute to individual weight loss and is an important element of prevention of obesity and overweight.
-However there is limited evidence that it can blunt the surge in obesity on a population level.^{32,33} We support the measures to increase active travel, create active places, active lifestyles and increasing activity levels throughout the
+However there is limited evidence that it can blunt the surge in obesity on a population level.^{39,40} We support the measures to increase activity levels throughout the population such as increasing active travel, creating active places, and promoting active lifestyles but these measures will only be effective at tackling obesity problem, if they are accompanied by the other measures improving diet, sleep and reducing sedentary time.

-We believe that Government's work to encourage physical activity would be more effective at tackling obesity, if it was accompanied by (1) guidance and actions to reduce screen based entertainment and sedentary time, as well as (2) guidance and actions on appropriate sleep time31.
+We believe that Government's work to encourage physical activity would be more effective at tackling obesity, if it was accompanied by (1) guidance and actions to reduce screen based entertainment and sedentary time, as well as (2) guidance and actions on appropriate sleep time38.